SallyZ12/portfolios/README.md

 # README

-Welcome to the Portfolios Application.
+Welcome to the Portfolios/JS Application.

+This project was created to satisfy the FlatIron School's Rails/Javascript Project requirements.

 This is an application to display portfolios of municpal bonds by Company (user) based on the Transactions associated with each Credit by Company.
 A Company/Credit pairing is referred to as an Exposure.

+This application primarily uses Ruby on Rails as well as Javascript.
+Javascript is used with Exposures, Credits and Transactions in the exposure index and show pages and credit index and show pages.

 To use this app:

-1. clone portfolios from Github
+1. clone the branch portfolios-js from Github from the portfolios repository.
-2. change directory (cd) into the directory portfolios,
+2. change directory (cd) into the directory portfolios and change then "git checkout portfolios-js" the branch with the js code added to the Project,
 3. run bundle install,
 4. run rake db:migrate
-5. If you choose to delete the database and start fresh run rake db:reset and then rake db:migrate.
+5. run db:seed to initially populate the db in a development/test environment.
+You do not want to use the seed file in production as the secure_passwords for a Company would be exposed.
+Take note of the passwords by company to login.

 Overview: